ismaelyws/themely/README.md

 **WordPress Auto-Installer & Theme Directory**

-Themely cPanel plugin is an easy-to-use, one-click WordPress installer combined with a directory of free WordPress themes from talented developers around the world.
+Themely cPanel plugin is an easy-to-use, one-click WordPress auto-installer combined with a directory of free WordPress themes from talented developers around the world.
 Not only is it free, it pays you each month!

+*The simplest & fastest WordPress auto-installer for web hosting companies, combined with a directory of free WordPress themes from talented developers around the world!*

 **For Web Hosting Companies**